Junjo Romantica: Pure Romance: Reception

 The second season's DVD sales have performed extremely well as well, selling an average of 7,000 to 8,000 copies, which makes it one of the most profitable anime series of the year.
 It is constantly ranked very high on Amazon Japan for the DVD category as well.
 Fan reviews and the responses were positive.

 Jacob Chapman of Anime News Network noted that the series focuses on three couples, with superficial connections between characters, with no "crossover relationships" between the couples.
-However, he said that this is a "prime specimen" when it comes to yaoi works, but that the story's main couple is problematic, because there is rape involved, even though the two other couples in the series have consensual relationships.
-He also praised the anime's art and said that the show is a "feast for the fanbase with a few...ideas outside of its...main pairing."
+However, he said that this is a "prime specimen" when it comes to BL works, but that the story's main couple is problematic, because there is rape involved, even though the two other couples in the series have consensual relationships.
+He also praised the anime's art and said that the show is a "feast for the fanbase with a few...ideas outside of its...main pairing".